 The Mouse and the Motorcycle

 The Mouse and the Motorcycle by Beverly Cleary is assigned in US schools at grades 2–4, with a Lexile measure of 860L.
-It appears across 1 curriculum reference and 1 state, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 5 curriculum references and 8 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where The Mouse and the Motorcycle is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.